-The largest factor contributing to the increase in General Fund labor expenses is wages, which are expected to grow by \$13.6 million (11.3 percent) above FY 2022/23 wages, mainly due to a negotiated compensation agreement that included a 5 percent wage increase on January 1, 2023, a wage increase of 6 percent on January 1, 2024, elimination of wage steps, and incentive augmentations.
+The largest factor contributing to the increase in General Fund labor expenses is wages, which are expected to grow by nearly \$11.9 million (16.8 percent) above FY 2022/23 wages, mainly due to a negotiated compensation agreement that included a 5 percent wage increase on January 1, 2023, a wage increase of 6 percent on January 1, 2024, elimination of wage steps, and incentive augmentations.

 A notable reduction in labor expense is constant staffing, which is projected to decline by \$5.0 million (19.2 percent) from \$26.0 million to \$21.0 million.
-The cause of this significant reduction is mainly due to the redirection of firefighters to a new overtime pool (backfilled by paramedic and EMT staff), as well as higher staffing assumptions.
+The cause of this significant reduction is mainly due to the redirection of firefighters to a new overtime pool (backfilled by paramedic and EMT staff), as well as lower position vacancy assumptions.

-The following table summarizes staffing levels for 2023/24, including authorized positions, filled positions, funded positions and proposed changes.
-The six additions to the PAD include a business applications analyst and data analyst in Operations, an administrative specialist and fire mechanic in Support Services, and a legislative analyst and procurement specialist (to be funded at midyear) in the Administration Branch.
+The following table compares staffing levels, by division, between FY 2022/23 and FY 2023/24.
+In addition to expanded staffing in the Metro Medic Program, six professional staff positions were added, including a business applications analyst and data analyst in Operations, an administrative specialist and fire mechanic in Support Services, and a legislative analyst and procurement specialist (to be funded at midyear) in the Administration Branch.